hyperledger/firefly-fir/text/0012-namespace-isolation.md

 Nothing in this namespace will be shared automatically, and no assumptions are made about whether other parties connected through this namespace are also using Hyperledger FireFly.
-Plugins for data exchange and shared storage are currently not supported.
+Plugins for data exchange and shared storage are not supported.
 If any identities or definitions are created in this namespace, they will be stored in the local database, but will not be shared implicitly outside the node.

 This type of namespace is mainly used when interacting directly with a blockchain, without assuming that the